-Makes 1 frozen pie, ready for thawing on Thanksgiving Day
+Makes 1 frozen pie, ready for thawing for Thanksgiving Day

 What You Need

-1 baked pumpkin pie in a foil pie pan
+1 fully baked pumpkin pie, preferably in a foil pie pan

-- Bake and cool the pie completely: Baking the pie in a disposable aluminum pie pan is recommended.
-Cool the pie completely at room temperature.
+- Cool the pie completely.
+Cool the pie completely on a wire rack at room temperature.
 This will take several hours.

-- Tightly wrap the pie: Wrap the pie tightly in plastic wrap.
+- Tightly wrap the pie.
+Wrap the pie tightly in a few layers of plastic wrap.
 An additional wrap of aluminum foil is optional, but recommended.

-- Label and freeze the pie: Label the pie with the freeze date.
-Set it on a level shelf to freeze solid.
+- Label and freeze the pie.
+Label the pie with the freeze date.
+Freeze on a level shelf until solid.

-- Thaw overnight before serving: Remove the aluminum foil (if using) and thaw in the fridge overnight, making sure the pie is on a level shelf in the fridge as it thaws.
+- Thaw overnight before serving.
+Remove the aluminum foil if using and thaw in the fridge overnight, making sure the pie is on a level shelf in the refrigerator as it thaws.

-- Timing: Pumpkin and sweet potato pie can be frozen for up to 1 month.
+- Storage: Pumpkin and sweet potato pie can be frozen for up to 1 month.